 Saddam Hussein’s regime persecuted political dissidents but allowed women personal rights and freedoms; assaults on women were rare.
 But when violence engulfed the country after the U.S. invasion, women became “the easiest targets,” says OWFI member Dalal Juma.
 Violence against women is now rampant and goes virtually unchecked by Iraq’s new legal system.
 Sexual violence is “severely underreported,” Amnesty International wrote in March, and along with other crimes against women and girls, is usually committed with impunity.

-a teenage girl whose mother unsuccessfully tried to sell her to a brothel in Syria—sex trafficking has thrived since the U.S. invasion, according to reports by international aid groups and the U.S. State Department—is slumped on a tattered couch watching TV.
+At the downtown shelter , a teenage girl whose mother unsuccessfully tried to sell her to a brothel in Syria—sex trafficking has thrived since the U.S. invasion, according to reports by international aid groups and the U.S. State Department—is slumped on a tattered couch watching TV.
 Next to her sits a widow who spent four years in jail on charges of killing her husband (who was in another country at the time); the case was eventually dismissed, but her relatives still accuse her of disgracing them and threaten to kill her.
 On the floor by a broken window patched with plywood, the woman’s 14-year-old daughter is painting her fingernails sparkly purple; she is hiding from her grandparents, who conspired to marry her off while her mother was in jail.
 Another girl, 16 years old, whose parents married her at 12 to an older man who soon abandoned her, plays with her cell phone.
 A couple of other women shuffle in and out of the room.

 The cheap apartment is all the organization can afford; Mohammed tells me that it costs about $60,000 a year to operate a shelter this size.
 That includes rent, security, utilities, and food and clothes for the women staying there.
 With the squalor comes anonymity and the inherent promise that, at last, the women are safe.
 Shelter workers believe that the shelter’s inconspicuous nature protects them from religious militias, which, Amnesty International reports, routinely target women’s rights advocates.
 Mohammed has received e-mailed death threats; she carries a Glock pistol in her leather purse, although she admits she’s not a very good shot.
 The shelter locations are kept secret from angry husbands and male extended family members.